 Rembrandt in the Rijksmuseum Amsterdam

 The Rijksmuseum in Amsterdam organizes a show of (almost) all of his work in the museum’s collection: From February 15th to June 10th 2019, 22 paintings, 60 drawings and no less than 300 prints will be presented.
 Some of the master’s works are always kept in the depot, usually, especially (because of their fragility) Rembrandt’s art works on paper.
 But in 2019 it is time to live it up.
 Even with 1000 of his etchinigs still missing in the exhibition, as it would simply be too much to show all of Rembrandt’s immense graphic oeuvre.

 In autumn 2019, the exhibition Rembrandt-Velázquez will follow in the Rijksmuseum in Amsterdam, comparing paintings of important Dutch and Spanish artists.
-For this presentation, loans from the Prado Museum in Madrid will travel to Amsterdam and we will certainly learn more about what unites painters like Rembrandt, Velázquez, Vermeer, Zurbarán, Frans Hals, Jusepe de Ribera and Murillo, and in how far they differ from each other.
+For this presentation, loans from the Prado Museum in Madrid and other collections will travel to Amsterdam and we will certainly learn more about what unites painters like Rembrandt, Velázquez, Vermeer, Zurbarán, Frans Hals, Jusepe de Ribera and Murillo, and in how far they differ from each other.

 And perhaps the most spectacular event in the Rijksmuseum during this Rembrandt Year: The famous Nightwatch will be investigated and restored from July 2019 onward – right in front of the eyes of the visitors!